sagawatatsuya/PLTNUM/README.md

 # PLTNUM: Protein LifeTime Neural Model
 PLTNUM is a protein language model designed to predict protein half-life from amino acid sequences.
 It is built upon the [SaProt](https://huggingface.co/westlake-repl/SaProt_650M_AF2) model and is trained on the dataset from [Schwanhäusser, B et al. Nature.
 2011](https://www.nature.com/articles/nature10098), which was derived using mass spectrometry and SILAC.
 PLTNUM achieves not only highly accurate protein half-life prediction but also identification of amino acid residues that significantly influence these predictions utilizing SHAP analysis.
+The [models](https://huggingface.co/sagawa?search_models=PLTNUM) and [demo](https://huggingface.co/spaces/sagawa/PLTNUM) are available on the Hugging Face.

 ![model image](https://github.com/sagawatatsuya/PLTNUM/blob/main/model-image.png)